-- (I) Employee share option reserve - The employee share option reserve of the Company and the Group arises on the grant of share options of the Company and is dealt with in accordance with the accounting policies set out in Note 2.19 to the financial statements. - (II) Foreign currency translation reserve - The foreign currency translation reserve account comprises all foreign exchange differences arising from the translation of the financial statements of the companies in the Group whose functional currencies are different from that of the Group's presentation currency, the Euro.
-Any movement in this account is disclosed in the statement of changes in equity of the Group. - (III) Asset revaluation reserve - The asset revaluation reserve is used to record increases in the fair value of asset and decreases to the extent that such decrease relates to an increase on the same asset previously recognised in equity.
+- (i) Employee share option reserve

+- The employee share option reserve of the Company and the Group arises on the grant of share options of the Company and is dealt with in accordance with the accounting policies set out in Note 2.19 to the financial statements.

+- (ii) Foreign currency translation reserve

+- The foreign currency translation reserve account comprises all foreign exchange differences arising from the translation of the financial statements of the companies in the Group whose functional currencies are different from that of the Group's presentation currency.

+- (iii) Asset revaluation reserve

+The asset revaluation reserve is used to record increases in the fair value of asset and decreases to the extent that such decrease relates to an increase on the same asset previously recognised in equity.

-27. Obligation under finance lease
+26. Obligations under finance leases